Kratos XQ-58 Valkyrie: Development and design

 In April 2025, Kratos officials stated that “...we’re pretty close to having a couple final versions of the aircraft” for the Marine Corps, which had been testing it extensively as part of the PAACK-P (Penetrating Affordable Autonomous Collaborative Killer Program).
 At least two mission configurations of the system were announced to exist in a production status at Kratos' Oklahoma facilities, with Kratos indicating readiness to accept a more substantial production order.
 At least five XQ-58 variants are in development, and it is unclear which variants were in production, though defense analysts speculated that one would be optimized for electronic attack and the other for kinetic strikes.

-In July 2025, Airbus announced a partnership with Kratos to develop an uncrewed collaborative combat aircraft (UCCA) based on the XQ-58A for the German Air Force.
+On 13th July 2025, Airbus announced a partnership with Kratos to develop an uncrewed collaborative combat aircraft (UCCA) based on the XQ-58A for the German Air Force.
 The UCCA will feature an Airbus-made mission system and is expected to be combat-ready by 2029.
 The programme forms part of a broader Bundeswehr procurement initiative to introduce a stealthy, subsonic, deep-strike drone capable of ranges exceeding 540 nmi (621 mi, 1,000km) by 2029.
+On January 8, 2026, The U.S. Marine Corps has officially selected Northrop Grumman and Kratos to develop its first operational "Collaborative Combat Aircraft (CCA)."
+This announcement marks the transition of the Kratos XQ-58 Valkyrie from an experimental testbed into a loyal wingman aircraft.

+In April 2026, Airbus disclosed it had acquired two XQ-58A airframes, located at Manching, to develop a Bundeswehr "Jagdbomberdrohne" with its MARS mission system, targeting a first European flight in 2026 and operational use by 2029.